cheapjack/LabFromAChip/docs/GettingStarted.md

 <img src="images/insert-slide.png" height="200" align="right">

-If you've made a nice slim PDMS impression we have found it useful to gently place a glass coverslip over the slab and algae suspension, then allow capillary action again by pressing very gently to secure the slip to the slide.
-You might see little 'rainbows' on the slide if it's secure, called Newtons rings.

-If its really thick you can easily break the coverslip and this can make tiny dangerous glass fragments, so it is possible to view the slab without especially if working with young children

-Insert your prepared slide into the Foldscope as below (be careful slotting it in not to push your PDMS slab or coverslip away)
+Insert your slide into the Foldscope as below (be careful slotting it in not to push your PDMS slab or coverslip away)

 ### Cover slip Tip

-We've found using a glass slide and glass cover slip only works well if your PDMS slab is super thin.
-In the lab, spinning in a centrifuge usually achieves this.
-We have no such luxuries of course so often a PDMS slab is too thick and the glass coverslip slips off.
-We found using the re-useable glass slide and the included clear plastic sticker coverslips work really well with thicker slabs.
+ We found using the re-useable glass slide and the included clear plastic sticker coverslips work really well even with thicker slabs.
 They are in the Foldscope plastic bag and you can peel them off; bend the backing sheet so you can lift off a corner of the clear coverslip stickers, then use tweezers to place over your slab and algae suspension and seal them in.

 You can still lift up the sticker and add water if the suspension starts to dry up